MJoergen/fpga_utilities/interfaces.md

 - No tag signals (`TGA_*`, `TGC_*`, `TGD_*`).
 - No classic B3 single-cycle handshake; B4 pipelined only.
 - No registered-feedback / burst cycle types (`CTI`, `BTE`).
+- Single outstanding request only; B4 pipelining beyond that is not exploited, so back-to-back throughput is bounded by slave response latency.

-### Relationship to AXI‑Lite
+### Relationship to AXI-Lite

-For systems that mix Wishbone and AXI‑Lite IP, two converters are
+For systems that mix Wishbone and AXI-Lite IP, two converters are
 provided:

-- `../src/converters/axil_to_wbus.vhd` — AXI‑Lite master side,
+- `../src/converters/axil_to_wbus.vhd` — AXI-Lite master side,
   Wishbone slave side downstream.
 - `../src/converters/wbus_to_axil.vhd` — Wishbone master side,
-  AXI‑Lite slave side downstream.
+  AXI-Lite slave side downstream.

 The round-trip identity `wbus_to_axil o axil_to_wbus = id` is exercised by `../sim/tb_wbus_axil_wbus/`.